stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.settings/mailmergesettings/get_checkerrors/_index.md

 ## MailMergeSettings::get_CheckErrors method

 Specifies the type of error reporting which shall be conducted by Microsoft Word when performing a mail merge.
-The default value is **Default**.
+The default value is [Default](../../mailmergecheckerrors/).

 ```cpp
 Aspose::Words::Settings::MailMergeCheckErrors Aspose::Words::Settings::MailMergeSettings::get_CheckErrors() const